Manual resistance oil

 How does a manual lubricator work?

-A: When the handle is pulled, the internal pumping mechanism is activated, discharging oil into the lubrication circuit.
+A: For CLA and CTA models, lubricant discharge is activated by pulling the handle.
+For the CKE model, lubricant discharge is initiated by pushing the handle down.
+When the handle is operated, the internal pumping mechanism is activated, discharging oil into the lubrication circuit.
 Oil is then distributed to each lubrication point through Manifold Blocks or Proportion Adapters.

 Q2: What types of machines are suitable for a manual lubricator?